-JZM Porsche continues to do well with low-mileage 997 GT3s and 996 Turbos which pass its stringent pre-sale inspection.
+Low-mileage 997 GT3s and 996 Turbos in top class condition continue to do well.
 A recent 996 Turbo Tiptronic with just 21k miles (above) sold to the first person to view at £39,900: strong money for a 996 Turbo.
 That said, the car was exceptional and the buyer was sitting on cash, ready to go.

 Sitting on cash is a situation many lucky people find themselves in at the minute, whether from bonus, downsizing a property, inheritance or just lots of hard work.
-Keen to compete for their business, JZM has a bundle of air-cooled rarities in its used Porsche for sale stock, which may do the trick for investors.
+Specialist UK dealers have a bundle of air-cooled rarities in their used Porsche for sale stocks, which may do the trick for investors.

 My current favourite is this Porsche 993 RS Lightweight: a one-owner car just arrived from Japan with a paltry mileage on the clock. £270,000 seems about right, given where values have been in the last twelve months.
 Still a truckload of money, though.

-I’ve never been a ’73 RS groupie, but this very nice 1973 Porsche 911 Carrera RS Touring for sale – three owners in Light Yellow and beautifully restored many years ago – for offers around the £650k mark is priced a shade less than I was expecting.
+I’ve never been a ’73 RS groupie, but this very nice 1973 Porsche 911 Carrera RS Touring for sale – three owners in Light Yellow and beautifully restored many years ago – for offers around the £650k mark.

 I’ve set eyes on less than pristine examples with nothing like the history of this car elsewhere in the UK, where sellers insist they have turned down bids of £700k+.
 Not because they don’t want to sell it: they just want more money.
 I could say that is pushing it, but then I’m not sitting on a proper RS with all that ownership entails.

 Away from high-end Porsche metal, some interesting impact-bumper 911 projects sold over Christmas for mid-£20k: about the right price as far as I’m concerned.
-No shortage of armchair experts around to shout the prices down, but low-priced IBs are a thing of the past.
-Where will 2015 take us?
+No shortage of armchair experts around to shout the prices down, but low-priced IBs are becoming harder to find.